Colorado Military and Veterans Benefits

-Purple Heart recipients must provide a Purple Heart Certificate or DD214 showing they received the Purple Heart.
+Purple Heart recipients must provide a Purple Heart Certificate or their DD214 which indicates they received the Purple Heart.
 All applicants must have lived in Colorado for six consecutive months prior to applying and must have a valid Colorado driver license or ID card.

 What are my Colorado Military and Veterans Miscellaneous Benefits?

 Document Storage of Discharge or Separation for Colorado Veterans: Veterans, who listed Colorado for storage of their DD214, can request a copy by calling 303-284-6077.